rosszurowski/knoll/README.md

 # Knoll [![Build Status](https://travis-ci.org/rosszurowski/knoll.svg?branch=master)](https://travis-ci.org/rosszurowski/knoll)

-A simple, fast, and unopinionated table component for React.
+A simple, fast, and un-opinionated table component for React.

+It is small (900 bytes after gzip) and has no dependencies.

 ## Installation